Oregon’s most celebrated wine region offers stunning scenery,

 Classic tastings cost $30 a person while the Provisions Tasting including food and wine pairings is $100.
 All tastings at Soter should be booked in advance.
 When you’re looking for Soter, follow the signs for Mineral Springs Ranch.
 10880 NE Mineral Springs Rd., Carlton OR., 97111, 503-662-5600

-For my husband and I, the wines made by Beaux Frères are the best Oregon has to offer.
-Elegant and nuanced, they remind us of red Burgundy, but they also reflect the Willamette Valley’s unique terroir.
-I love the Hyland Vinyard Pinot Noir made from some of the oldest vines in the valley.
+I love the wines produced by Beaux Frères.
+Elegant and nuanced, they remind my husband and I of red Burgundy, but they also reflect the Willamette Valley’s unique terroir.
+I love the savory and complex Hyland Vineyard Pinot Noir made with grapes from some of the valley’s oldest vines.
 It’s possible to visit by appointment.
 Private vineyard tours and tastings cost $75 while a classic wine tasting of four current releases is $25.
 The tasting room feels like a real working winery.
 You’ll probably see the owner’s dogs roaming around and staff hard at work.
-Note that bottles here are pricey, but these are bottles to hold on to.
+Note that bottles here are pricey, but these are ones you’ll want to hold on to.
 15155 NE North Valley Road, Newberg, OR 97132, 503-537-1137

 Penner-Ash Wine Cellars

 Penner-Ash Wine Cellars offers excellent wines and an impressive rustic yet modern winery nestled into a hillside.
 Designed by WaterLeaf Architecture, the winery celebrates the Northwest with local, natural materials and clean, simple lines.
 Wrap-around windows reveal views of both Mount Hood and Mount Jefferson on a clear day.
 Visitors enter the winery through handcrafted doors that lead to a large tasting room on the top floor.